schmittlema/ArxivDigest/README.md

 ## 🎨 Design Paper Discovery

-A specialized module is included for finding papers related to AI/ML for design automation:
+A specialized backend module is included for finding papers related to AI/ML for design automation:

 - **Design Automation Tool**: Find papers related to design automation, creative AI, and generative design
 - **Categorization**: Automatically sort papers into categories like UI/UX Design, Layout Generation, etc.
 - **Technique Analysis**: Identify papers using specific techniques like GANs, Diffusion Models, LLMs, etc.

-Run this as a standalone tool with:
+While the UI components for design automation have been simplified, you can still access this functionality through the command line or by using the backend directly:

 ```bash
 # Basic usage